 Division of Resource Management

 The Division of Resource Management is responsible for overseeing the bureaus that plan, develop and implement District water resource management initiatives concerning water supply, flood protection, natural systems and water quality.
 These initiatives include water supply planning and development of alternative water supplies such as conservation, reuse, and aquifer storage and recovery, as well as the implementation of the District’s springs and Ridge lakes restoration initiatives and watershed management, minimum flows and levels, and the District’s Facilitating Agricultural Resource Management Systems (“FARMS”) and Surface Water Improvement and Management (“SWIM”) programs.
-The Division of Resource Management contains the District’s Natural Systems & Restoration Bureau, Water Resources Bureau and Project Management Office.
+The Division of Resource Management contains the District’s Natural Systems & Restoration Bureau, Water Resources Bureau, and Engineering and Project Management Bureau.
 The Division of Resource Management implements District Rule Chapters 40D-8, 40D-21, 40D-22, 40D-26 and 40D-80, F.A.C.

 Natural Systems & Restoration Bureau